The-Kirby-Institute/Simple_HIV_model/README.md

 Individual applications are stored in the `projects/` folder.
 The `code/` folder contains the functions and scripts used by the three main Rmarkdown scripts.
 The `templates/` folder provides template input .csv files that need to be filled out for a specific project for the model to run and `GenerateScenarios.R` function that needs to be customized for each specific project.
 These template files are pre-filled with example data from the `COVID-19impact` project.
-Code, documents and other materials for each individual project using the Simple HIV Model are stored in specific folders within the `projects/` folder.
+Code, documents, and other materials for each individual project using the Simple HIV Model are stored in specific folders within the `projects/` folder.
 Each project has its own `README.Rmd` file and data for scenarios.
 For example, `prep_estimate_predicted_use.csv` and `condom_estimate_predicted_use.csv` are used to generate results for "no COVID-19 plus PrEP scenario".

 # Using the model
 - Clone or download the code from this repository into a convenient location on your computer.
 - Software & associated packages

 You need the following software & associated packages to run this model:

-* R, a free statistical program to run and analyze the model results using the provided scripts.
-* (Optional) RStudio, a useful user interface for the R program.
+1. R, a free statistical program to run and analyze the model results using the provided scripts.
+(Optional) RStudio, a useful user interface for the R program.
-* R packages associated with the Simple HIV model:
+2. R packages associated with the Simple HIV model:

     `dplyr_1.1.4`, `ggplot2_3.4.4`, `gridExtra_2.3`, `RColorBrewer_1.1.3`, `stringr_1.5.1`, `tidyverse_2.0.0`,

     `cowplot_1.1.3`

-- Documentation provided in X.docx
+- Documentation provided in `Project_Scripts_Guide.docx`
 This file provides detailed instructions on how to use every script for the overall project.